 As professional services providers, the Company does not operate in an industry where modern slavery is prevalent but nevertheless is committed to taking steps to uncover any potential risks within its supply chain.

-Marsh has various policies in place which aim to minimise the risk of modern slavery or human trafficking, and encourage reporting of any related concerns, including:
+Marsh has various policies in place which aim to minimise the risk of modern slavery or human trafficking, and encourages reporting of any related concerns, including:-

-The Company's Modern Slavery Policy has been rolled out to all staff, and incorporated into induction training.
-It includes information on who staff should contact should they have any concerns.
+The Company’s Modern Slavery Policy has been rolled out to all staff, and incorporated into induction training.
+It includes information on whom staff should contact should they have any concerns.

 There is additional training for those staff most likely to interact with supply chains with a potentially higher risk of encountering modern slavery.